Student Life

 Safety Tips

-These are just the common precautions to be taken as you would anywhere nowdays… London, New York, Rio, ect.
+These are just the common precautions to be taken as you would anywhere nowadays… London, New York, Rio, ect.
 Just be aware of your surroundings and enjoy them by being street smart.

-Please remember that we have ah Ih 24hr Emergency Number 071-680-9508 which you can call any time of the day and night.
+Please remember that we have an Ih 24hr Emergency Number 071-680-9508 which you can call any time of the day and night.